 The project construction is expected to commence from 2026.
 Subsequent to that it will enter into commercial operation by 2029.

 For more details on Sonnavindar Wind Offshore Project, buy the profile here.

 Equinor ASA (Equinor), formerly Statoil ASA, is an energy company.
-It explores for, develops and produces hydrocarbons.
+It explores for, develops, and produces hydrocarbons.
 It operates refineries, processing plants, storage and terminals, and has interests in various oil and gas pipelines.
 The company markets, trades, and transports crude oil, condensate, natural gas, natural gas liquids, and refined products.
 It also has presence in solar farm, offshore wind, carbon capture and storage and hydrogen projects with focus on renewable energy and low carbon solutions.
-Equinor has leading operations on the Norwegian continental shelf.
+Equinor has major operations on the Norwegian continental shelf.
 It has operations in Europe, North and South America, Africa and Asia-Pacific regions.
 Equinor is headquartered in Stavanger, Norway.

 About Norsk Hydro